symfony/symfony-docs/forms.rst

         $form->handleRequest($request);

         if ($form->isSubmitted() && $form->isValid()) {
+            // the $task object will now contain the submitted data!
             // ... perform some action, such as saving the task to the database

             return $this->redirectToRoute('task_success');